Cut it out!

 - Try a simple glaze of confectioners' sugar and either milk or fruit juice.
 By adjusting the ratio of liquid to sugar, you can make this glaze as thick or as thin as you'd like.

-- Royal icing is another option: it dries to a hard, crunchy finish and also holds up well in the mail.
+- Royal icing is another option: it dries to a hard, crunchy finish so designs and colors stay put, and it also holds up well in the mail.

 - Buttercream frosting is soft and thick; tasty, but not good if you plan to stack the cookies.